bcgov/EDUC-API-GATEWAY/README.md

 # EDUC-PEN-API-GATEWAY
-API gateway for Ministry of Education
+API gateway for Ministry of Education PEN Team